-5 Willow Oak
+4 Willow Oak

-The natural habitat for this handsome tree is the bottom-lands of the South and Eastern Coastal Plains.
+this handsome tree is the bottom-lands of the South and Eastern Coastal Plains.
 It reaches heights of 40 to 60 feet with a spread of 30 to 40 feet at full maturity.

-The leaves resemble the willow's, from which it derives its name.
+The leaves resemble the willow's. from which it derives its name.
 Acorns provide food for the whitetail deer, squirrels, wild turkey, quail and some songbirds.